Data Management Plan (DMP) - Guidelines for researchers

 2. The SNSF's Data Management Plan

-To implement its Research Data Policy the SNSF requires information on the life cycle of data at the time when a grant application is submitted.
+With its Open Research Data (ORD) policy, the SNSF requires a data management plan (DMP) for approved applications.
+It should provide information on the data life cycle.
 In order to account for different data management practices between disciplines, the SNSF has defined minimum standards for the structure and content of the information to be provided.

 2.1.
 How to submit a DMP

-While completing their grant application on mySNF, researchers will be asked to provide information regarding their data management.
 The DMP form comprises four sections: (1) data collection and documentation, (2) ethics, legal and security issues, (3) data storage and preservation, and (4) data sharing and reuse.
 Sub-questions and online help texts will help researchers to complete the form (see details (PDF)).
 The “questions you might want to consider” will help you to complete the form.
-However, depending on the project and research field, you may not need to address each of these questions in your DMP.
-Applicants must enter a DMP that is understandable, suits their project and meets the standards set by their research community.
-At this stage, the DMP is considered a draft and excluded from the evaluation process.
-The definitive DMP must be provided by the end of the project at the latest.
+Grantees must enter a DMP that is plausible, suits their project and meets the standards set by their research community.
+Eventual missing or inaccurate statements need to be added/revised at the latest before the release of the payment of the second instalment.
+A definitive and updated version of the DMP must be provided by the end of the project grant.

-Some data cannot be shared because applicants are bound by legal, ethical, copyright, confidentiality or other clauses.
+Some data cannot be shared because grantees are bound by legal, ethical, copyright, confidentiality or other clauses.
 They will be asked to explain their specific constraints.

-If you submit an application under (i) the Lead Agency or Weave process to a foreign partner organization which serves as Lead Agency, (ii) as part of an ERA-NET call or (iii) as part of a European Partnership, you have to complete the DMP on mySNF once the project is approved, regardless of whether a DMP is requested by the foreign partner organization/by the consortium.
-The DMP has to cover the research data, which are collected, observed, generated or reused in the Swiss part of the project and has to comply with the SNSF Open Research Data Policy.
+If the grant is funded under (i) the Lead Agency or Weave process to a foreign partner organization which serves as Lead Agency, (ii) as part of an ERA-NET call or (iii) as part of a European Partnership, the DMP has to cover the research data, which are collected, observed, generated or reused in the Swiss part of the project and has to comply with the SNSF Open Research Data Policy.

 2.2.
 Assessment of the DMP